graphql-java-kickstart/documentation/content/_index.md

 ## Community

-We've been trying out various community platforms.
-Now that Github has released the Discussions feature we've enabled that for all our projects.
+Use Github Discussions to get in contact with the community and maintainers.
-It has a great Q&A functionality and whenever you can't find the answers in the documentation or samples mentioned above then this is the place you should go.
+It has a great Q&A functionality, so whenever you can't find the answers in the documentation or samples mentioned above this is the place to go.

-Chances are somebody has asked the same question before and has an accepted answer that helps you too.
+Chances are somebody has asked the same question before and has an accepted answer that will help you out.
 If not it's easy to ask a question there.
 Try to use the Discussions section of the relevant project:

 * [GraphQL Java Tools](https://github.com/graphql-java-kickstart/graphql-java-tools/discussions)